Manufacturing

 How do you make a BOM (bill of materials)?

 To write a bill of materials, you’ll need to access a lot of particular information about your inventory.
-For example, if you track details about your raw materials, components, and parts in inventory management software, you can pull data for your BOM directly from that software.
+If you track details about your raw materials, components, and parts in inventory management software, you can pull data for your BOM directly from that software.
+Here are some of the things you’ll want to include on your bill of materials:

 BOM level